neewb2022/mpricecomp/README.md

 optional arguments:
-  -h, --help            show this help message and exit

-  -b BASKET, --basket BASKET
+  -h, --help            show this help message and exit -b BASKET, --basket BASKET
                         Path to basket file with products to fetch data about.
 If not specified or do not exists - will be created with default content.
   -s SHOPS, --shops SHOPS
                         Path to shops config file to fetch data from.
 If not specified or do not exists - will be created with default content.
   -e EXPORTFILE, --export EXPORTFILE
-                        Path to html-file to export result data.
+                        Path to html-file to export results data.
 If not specified or do not exists - will be created with name similar to basket config file name.
   -st, --singlethread   Execute data-fetching in single-threaded mode instead of multi-threaded by default.
 Slow but
                         less resource-hungry.
   -dp, --dontpause      Don't pause and wait for input after execution.

+  -db, --debug          Full debug logging to log.txt